msteveb/tmake/README.md

 For example, if a rule uses a generator, we typically don't want to scan the generator for dynamic dependencies, only the input files.
 If the generator has it's own dynamic dependencies, they should be included in the rule to build that generator.
-(If it is a script generator, the PublishBin rule can be used to add dynamic dependencies).
+(If it is a script generator, PublishBin --copy can be used to add dynamic dependencies).

 XXX: Note that "#include INCLUDEFILENAME" is not supported.
 Suggest workarounds.